 Back to top.

-Doctors may take a sample to test for lactate dehydrogenase (LDH), an enzyme, in the blood.
+Doctors may take a blood sample to test for lactate dehydrogenase (LDH), an enzyme.

 If other tests suggest cancer may have spread to the bones, doctors may recommend a bone scan to confirm.
 Doctors inject a small amount of radioactive material that travels through the bloodstream and collects in damaged areas of the bones.
 A scanner can show where it collects.
 If a bone scan indicates a hot spot, doctors may recommend a biopsy to confirm cancer.

-A dermatoscope, a magnifying lens and light, are held near the skin.
+A dermatoscope, a magnifying lens and light, is held near the skin.
 Sometimes doctors take a digital picture of the spot.

 UMMC Dermatologists also perform Mohs surgery, a highly effective surgical treatment for removing skin cancer.
 This outpatient procedure allows doctors to spare as much healthy tissue as possible surrounding the cancerous tissue.
 It also promotes high cure rates, and the best cosmetic results of any skin cancer removal method.

 This single scan combines the ability of a CT scan to show tissue that looks abnormal and a PET scan to show tissue that acts abnormally.
-The UMMC Cancer Institute radiology department’s PET/CT scanner offers the highest level of detailed image quality currently available.
-The ability to look at CT and PET images together helps doctors more precisely identify the location of abnormal, possibly malignant (cancerous) tissue in the body.
+The UMMC Cancer Center and Research Institute radiology department’s PET/CT scanner offers the highest level of detailed image quality currently available.
+The ability to look at CT and PET images together helps doctors more precisely identify the location of abnormal, possibly malignant (cancerous), tissue in the body.